Zoe Kazan: 2003–2009: Early work and Broadway debut

-2010s
+2010–2016: Breakthrough and leading roles

 In 2010, she had a main role in the comedy-drama Happy.
 Thank You.
 More.
 Please. as Mary Catherine, the cousin of Josh Radnor's character.
-She also starred as Millie Gately in 2010 (alongside Paul Dano, playing her husband) in Kelly Reichardt's independent Western drama Meek's Cutoff.
+She also starred as Millie Gately in Kelly Reichardt's independent Western drama Meek's Cutoff (2010) acting alongside Michelle Williams and Paul Dano.
 In the fall, Kazan played Harper Pitt in Signature Theatre Company's 20th-anniversary production of Tony Kushner's Angels in America.
 On the small screen, she appeared in four episodes of HBO's Bored to Death as Nina, the love interest of a fictionalized Jonathan Ames, played by Jason Schwartzman.

-Her play We Live Here, about a dysfunctional family, received its world premiere production from October 12 to November 6, 2011 at the off-Broadway Manhattan Theater Club in New York City.
+Her play We Live Here, about a dysfunctional family, received its world premiere production from October 12 to November 6, 2011, at the off-Broadway Manhattan Theater Club in New York City.
 Among the ensemble cast was Amy Irving, and the director was 2010 Obie Award winner Sam Gold.

-Kazan's next project, for which she wrote the screenplay, was Ruby Sparks, a comedy-romance film directed by Jonathan Dayton and Valerie Faris, and starring Kazan, Paul Dano, Chris Messina, Antonio Banderas, Annette Bening, Deborah Ann Woll and Steve Coogan.
+Kazan's starred in the title role of Ruby Sparks (2012), a comedy-romance film directed by Jonathan Dayton and Valerie Faris, and starring Kazan, Paul Dano, Chris Messina, Antonio Banderas, Annette Bening, Deborah Ann Woll and Steve Coogan.
+Kazan wrote the film and served as its executive producer.
+Eric Kohn of IndieWire praised the film declaring it a "startlingly insightful and whimsical romance".
+She received a nomination for the Independent Spirit Award for Best Screenplay.
+The following year she starred in the romantic comedy What If directed by Michael Dowse starring opposite Daniel Radcliffe.
+The film premiered at the 2013 Toronto International Film Festival under the title, The F Word.
+The Hollywood Reporter wrote of their pairing, "Kazan and Radcliffe don’t have physical chemistry so much as an innocent, cheerful alignment of personalities".

 In 2014, her third play, Trudy and Max in Love, opened at the South Coast Repertory.
-Also in 2014, she starred in the HBO miniseries Olive Kitteridge, which earned her a Primetime Emmy Award nomination for Best Supporting Actress in a Limited Series.
+Also in 2014, she starred in the HBO miniseries Olive Kitteridge acting alongside Frances McDormand, Richard Jenkins, and Bill Murray.
+The role earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series.
+In 2016, she received critical praise for her performance in the A24 horror film The Monster which was directed by Bryan Bertino.

+2017–present: career expansion

-In 2017, Kazan co-starred in the critically acclaimed independent film The Big Sick with Kumail Nanjiani and Holly Hunter.
-In 2018, Wildlife was released to great critical acclaim.
-Kazan co-wrote the film with her partner Paul Dano, who also directed.
-It stars Carey Mulligan and Jake Gyllenhaal.
-Kazan then starred in Joel and Ethan Coen's Western anthology film, The Ballad of Buster Scruggs, in the vignette "The Gal Who Got Rattled".
+In 2017, Kazan co-starred in independent romance drama film The Big Sick with Kumail Nanjiani, Holly Hunter, and Ray Romano.
+The film premiered at the Sundance Film Festival to positive reviews.
+The film went on to receive an Academy Award for Best Original Screenplay nomination.
+In 2018 she co-wrote the film Wildlife with her partner Paul Dano, who also directed.
+The film is based on the Richard Ford's 1990 novel of the same name.
+The film starred Carey Mulligan and Jake Gyllenhaal.
+That same year Kazan starred in Joel and Ethan Coen's Western anthology film, The Ballad of Buster Scruggs, in the vignette "The Gal Who Got Rattled".
 Many critics considered her performance one of the film's highlights.